kvarak/dnd/docs/_Folk/beastfolk.md

 - **Poisonous Skin**.
 When not wearing heavy armor, any creature that grapples you or otherwise becomes in direct contact with your skin must make a Constitution saving throw or be poisoned for 1 minute.
 If the creature is no longer in contact with your skin, they may repeat the saving throw at the end of each of their turns.
 A creature that has successfully saved against your poison is immune until it has finished a longrest.
 The DC for this saving throw is 8 + your Constitution modifier + your proficiency bonus.

 - **Poisoned Weapons**.
-You are proficient with the poisoner’s kit.
+The *Alchemy - Prepare poisons* skill costs 0 to you.
 As a ritual, you can create a single dose of your own skin’s poison, which can be applied to a weapon.
 The applied poison lasts for 1 hour or until the weapon strikes a creature, which makes a saving throw as if it had touched your Poisonous Skin.

 - **Small Stature**.
 Even though you might not be so strong, your body weight is low.
-You may use your Dexterity instead of Strength for Athletic checks when your body weight is the only factor, e.g. climbing.
-In addition, you have advantage on those checks.
+You may use your Dexterity instead of Strength for physical checks when your body weight is the only factor, e.g. climbing.

 - **Standing Leap**.
-Your long jump is 20 feet and your high jump is 15 feet, with or without a running start.
+Your long jump is 20 ft and your high jump is 15 ft, with or without a running start.

 - **Sticky Pads**.
 If you have both hands free, you can climb freely across smooth, vertical, and upside down surfaces.
 While you climb in this way, you cannot make attacks that require your hands or perform spells that require somatic components.